julianbordet/spring-boot-rest-demo/README.md

 # spring-boot-rest-demo

 This is a Spring Boot - Hibernate REST API demo (using mysql).
-Once running you can access:
+Once running (master branch) you can access:

   GET - /api/employees to get a list of all employees.
   GET - /api/employees/your_int to get an employee by Id number.